big-data-lab-umbc/aws-automation/README.md

 This git help you achieve single machine computation and distributed (multiple) machine computation on AWS, with both CPU and GPU execution.
 Here is a table of contents including all applications we have.

+### Notes of Caution
+- Because cloud computing charges by usage, please make sure to terminate or stop your virtual instances after you are done with them.
+- Because a cloud computing resource is often shared among many users, please include your name in your key file name, such as jianwu-key, so we know the creator of each virtual instance.

 ## Table of Contents

 - CPU Executions